Choose The Two Functions Of The Aug Codon

 3. Non-AUG Initiation:

 In rare cases, translation can initiate at non-AUG codons.
-This is often observed in viral genomes or under stress conditions.
+Practically speaking, this is often observed in viral genomes or under stress conditions.
 The mechanisms underlying non-AUG initiation are not fully understood but may involve specific RNA structures or interactions with initiation factors.

 The Importance of Understanding AUG Codon Function in Disease